felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 * due to transmission errors, technical malfunctions or defects, failures and unauthorized access to or interference with the digital end device,

-* which are due in whole or in part to a breach by the user of these GTC or applicable laws,
+* which are due in whole or in part to a breach by the user of these ToS or applicable laws,

 * due to a malfunction or error in the software or hardware used,